RikEnde/rikende.github.io/docs/_posts/2024-12-01-bbc-master.md

 ![BBC Master](/images/2024-12-01/bbc_master.jpg)

-To explain what it is and how I got it, I'll need to give some background information, that turned into my super villain origin story.
+To explain what it is and how I got it, I'll need to give some background information, that turned into my computer geek origin story.

-## My super villain origin story
+## My computer geek origin story

 When I was about 11 or 12, it wasn't common for homes in the Netherlands to have a computer.
 My parents weren't well off, and wouldn't have bought such an appliance if they could do